Origins of Curry Powder – fiery and flavourful

 Since most Indian dishes have sauce, ‘curry’ or ‘Kari’ as called in Hindi found its way in the dictionary and in the global culinary world representing Indian food.

-This was the birth of Curry Powder, now found on every supermarket or spice shelf as the popularity grew over the years.
+This was the origins of Curry Powder, now found on every supermarket or spice shelf as the popularity grew over the years.

 Curry Powder in Indian cuisine

-Although the source and inspiration of Curry powder came from India, there is little sign of ‘curry’ in Indian cuisine.
+Although the source and the origin of Curry powder came from India, there is little sign of ‘curry’ in Indian cuisine.

 In fact, if you go to any Indian restaurant in India or abroad you won’t find curry listed on their menu.
 You may although find that the description of the dish may call it a curry just to explain the dish to Non-Indians.